LAST REVIEWED Aug 10 2021 8 MIN READ

 The flip side of “fewer vendors” is that businesses must understand how much a PEO is charging them for which services.
 If your PEO is bundling its pricing, it may be difficult to determine what they’re charging you specifically for the retirement plan.
 Furthermore, while a PEO should be able to offer a low-cost plan if it’s pooling the purchasing power of its clients, that doesn’t guarantee that you’re getting the lowest-cost plan or investment options.

 Regardless of who is managing your company’s retirement plan, your business has an ongoing fiduciary responsibility to its employee-participants to monitor and understand the costs of the plan, and deem them reasonable.
-However, more than one-third of plan sponsors don’t know they’re a fiduciary.
 And if an employer fails to uphold their fiduciary duties, they may be held personally liable for a situation in which a plan's fees are unreasonable or excessive, investments are not diversified, or decisions regarding the plan aren’t made in the best interest of its participants.

 A recordkeeper is responsible for tracking contributions, earnings, and investments and directing the custodian to execute trades requested by plan participants.
 Many 401(k) providers outsource some, or all, of their recordkeeping and administrative functions to a third party—whereas many PEOs work with their own recordkeeper or a single recordkeeper.
 Ultimately, it’s important to vet a PEO and their affiliated service providers to confirm if their recordkeeper is the best option for your business’ retirement plan.